jumphone/BEER/LAB/README.md

     mybeer=BEER(DATA, BATCH, GNUM=30, PCNUM=50, ROUND=1, CPU=2, GN=2000, SEED=1 )

-    # GNUM: the number of groups in each batch
+    # GNUM: the number of groups in each batch (default: 30)
-    # PCNUM: the number of computated PCA subspaces
+    # PCNUM: the number of computated PCA subspaces (default: 50)
-    # ROUND: the strength of batch-effect removal
+    # ROUND: the strength of batch-effect removal (default: 1)
-    # GN: the number of variable genes in each batch
+    # GN: the number of variable genes in each batch (default: 2000)

     # Users can use "ReBEER" to adjust GNUM, PCNUM, and ROUND (it's faster than directly using BEER).
     mybeer <- ReBEER(mybeer, GNUM=30, PCNUM=50, ROUND=1, CPU=2, SEED=1)